NadyLuna/NadyLuna/README.md

 ## About Me

-I'm a future Data Engineer, I'm a back end development apprentice, Financial Market enthusiast, curious, I love learning new tools and everything that can optimize my work.
+I'm a backend development apprentice, Financial Market enthusiast, curious, I love learning new tools and everything that can optimize my work.

 I Love 🐈, and 🐕  <b/> in fact, all animals 🐾  <b/>!
 I love traveling and I love nature! <b/> 🌴

 ---
 ### GitHub Stats and Most Used Languages